Connect with us

 ✔️Do give some guidelines for gifts, but don’t make the gift-giving too raunchy.

-Come up with a theme for the gift-giving that ties in with the party.
-Share the couple’s records info, but prepare for some guests to bring off-registry items.
-Our only advice here: Remind guests that the shower is an all-ages affair, you may want to avoid anything outright naughty, like sex toys and triple X-rated lingerie.
+Come up with a gift-giving theme that ties in with the party.
+Share the couple’s records information, but prepare for some guests to bring off-registry items.
+Our only advice here: Remind guests that the shower is an all-ages affair.
+You may want to avoid anything outright naughty, like sex toys and triple X-rated lingerie.

 ✔️Do send shower invitations, but don’t go overboard on the paper.